EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 ![Default horizontal form style](../images/easyadmin-form-horizontal.png)

-The style of the forms can be changed application-wide using the `form_theme` option inside the `design` configuration section.
-In fact, the default form style is equivalent to using this configuration:
+The style of the forms can be changed application-wide using the `form_theme` design option.
+In fact, the default form style is equivalent to using this
+configuration:

 ```yaml
 easy_admin: